 RX Drug Drop Box Program A drug Pill Drop Box, supplied by the County, has been permanently installed in the lobby of the Bedford Police Department.
 Anyone with expired or unused prescription pills can dispose of their medication in the Pill Drop Box 24/7.
 PILLS ONLY.
 No needles or liquids.
 Prescription opiates are often the … Continued

 Yes we do.
 This service is provided to City residents or any employee of a business located within the city.
 That would include churches and civic organizations located within the city.
 Here is information on that service.
 Fingerprints – BCI/FBI Webchecks Our department does do the BCI and FBI fingerprints.
 Cost – BCI (only) $30 – … Continued

 Parking is restricted on city streets from 3:00 a.m. to 6:00 a.m.
 If you have overnight guests or are having work done, you may call 440-232-1234 and ask for an exemption.
 These exemptions are only temporary and must be renewed by calling each day you need one.
-Parking is also restricted when snow exceeds 2 … Continued
+Exemptions are limited to 3 per month unless … Continued

 Age 15 and under: 10:00 p.m. to 6:00 a.m.
 Ages 16 and 17: 11:00 p.m. to 6:00 a.m. – Weekdays Ages 16 and 17: 12:00 midnight to 6:00 a.m. – Friday and Saturday

 When snow accumulations exceed two inches, a parking ban is put into effect.
 No parking on any city streets.

 You can call police dispatch at 440-232-1234.
 If they are unable to help you, they will find someone who can.
 During business hours you can also call the Records Room at 440-232-7600.